 CED's MArch, MCP, MLA or MUD students: No payment of DFL fees are necessary for Fall or Spring semesters.
 Registration occurs at the CED Student Technology Services Center in 477 Wurster Hall, but need only occur once in the Fall for year-long access.

-Access to the Lab is for authorized users only unless arrangements have been made with the Lab Manager or Mechanicians.
-Speak with the staff prior to bringing someone into the space.
+Access to the Lab is for authorized users only, unless arrangements have been made with the Lab Manager or Mechanicians.

 There is no space for storage - what you bring in you must take out.

 All users are expected to clean up after themselves by recyling or appropriately disposing materials before leaving the Lab.
-The powder printing and CNC/Mill areas require additional cleaning efforts.
+(The CNC area require additional cleaning efforts.)

 A list of approved materials is posted, any material not listed should be reviewed by the Lab Manager or Mechanicians.